🔼The name Gaal: Summary

 The name Gaal is unique in the Bible.
-Gaal is a son of Ebed and he leads an insurrection against the judge Abimelech, which results in the death of all the townspeople of Shechem (Judges 9:22-49).
+Gaal is a son of Ebed and he leads an insurrection against Abimelech, the son of Gideon, which results in the death of all the townspeople of Shechem (Judges 9:22-49).

-The NOBS Study Bible Name List and Jones' Dictionary of Old Testament Proper Names agree (and that is rare): the name Gaal means Loathing.
+The NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names agree (and that is rare): the name Gaal means Loathing.